Charities

 Rotary Club of Bathavon

-To find out more about the Rotary Club of Bathavon, click on https://www.rotary-ribi.org/clubs/homepage.php?ClubID=1194), or contact Michael Wood, the club secretary, at secretary@bathavon.rotary1200.org
+To find out more about the Rotary Club of Bathavon, click on https://www.rotary-ribi.org/clubs/homepage.php?ClubID=1194), or contact Michael Wood, club secretary, at secretary@bathavon.rotary1200.org